phytec/doc-bsp-yocto/source/yocto/kirkstone.rst

 your changes permanently, it is advisable to create a patch from the changes, then store and backup only the patch.
 You can go into the *linux-mainline* directory and create a patch using *Git*.
-How to create a patch is described in :ref:`temporary-method` and is the same for all methods.
+How to create a patch is described in :ref:`kirkstone_temporary-method` and is the same for all methods.

 If you want to learn more about *devtool*, visit: